-Program Implementation Status Action Program 2.B.1 The Suisun City Housing Authority will continue to seek additional Section 8 vouchers for its very low-income residents to reduce the number of such households paying more than 30 percent of their incomes for housing expenses when funding for additional vouchers becomes available and the Authority is able to apply for such funding.
+Program Implementation Status Action Continue to assist owners or purchasers of existing Mortgage Revenue Bond (MRB) projects to refund their bonds in exchange for augmented and/or extended affordability controls.
+Annually contact property owners to gauge interest, provide list of resources available for refund, and negotiate terms on a project-by-project basis Program 2.B.1 The Suisun City Housing Authority will continue to seek additional Section 8 vouchers for its very low-income residents to reduce the number of such households paying more than 30 percent of their incomes for housing expenses when funding for additional vouchers becomes available and the Authority is able to apply for such funding.
 The Housing Authority continues to administer the Section 8 Housing Choice Voucher program.
 As of February 2022, 318 Housing Choice Vouchers were available, of which, approximately 192 are actively used.
 Continue.
 New Program 2.B.
 Program 3.A.1 Amend the Zoning Ordinance to specifically allow employee housing for six or fewer residents as a permitted use in residential zoning districts, in compliance with Health and Safety Code Section 17021.5.
 The City has amended the zoning ordinance to allow employee housing for six or fewer residents in residential zoning districts.
 Delete.
 Program completed.
 Program 3.A.2 Provide information on state and federal fair housing laws, and refer discrimination complaints to the Fair Employment and Housing Commission.
 The City will continue to make available, at City Hall and on the City's website, and distribute information on state and federal fair housing laws to rental property owners, lenders, and real estate agents in the city.
 To achieve fair housing practices, the City continued to refer housing discrimination complaints to the Fair Employment and Housing Commission.
 This program has been satisfied and fair housing information has been posted on the City website.
 Modify.
 New Program 5.A.
 Program 3.A.3 Cooperate with nonprofit housing corporations and for-profit developers specializing in housing for adults 55 years of age and above to accommodate housing that meets the needs of this age group.
 This will include actions by both the Community Development Department and the Housing Authority.
-The City will undertake the following specific actions: • Use density bonus and the Planned Unit Development (PUD) process to facilitate the development of housing for older adults at sufficient density to make such projects financially feasible.
-The City's Downtown/Waterfront Specific Plan seeks to facilitate the construction of residences in commercial zones either as single-use projects or in mixed-use developments.
+The City will undertake the following specific actions: The City's Downtown/Waterfront Specific Plan seeks to facilitate the construction of residences in commercial zones either as single-use projects or in mixed-use developments.
 The Lawler Residences and Plaza project broke ground in the summer of 2021 and includes 75 above-moderate residential units along with 7,200 square feet of retail.
-An additional property was replanned to include 8 apartment units and 2 live/work units within the Greyhawk subdivision.
-An addition of 4 units were added to the Casa de Suisun project, with an additional 8 units planned.
-Ongoing streamlining efforts seek to incentivize development in these areas through helping developers secure additional funding and modification of Modify.
+An additional property was replanned to include 8 apartment units and 2 live/work Modify.
 New Program 3.A.